The Dam Half and Dam Full courses are

 Mile 2-5

-After turning west on the Mid-State, you’ll find a very
+After turning west onto the Mid-State, you’ll find a very

 gradual, plush single track climb for the next mile where it